rotundasoftware/modui-base/README.md

 #### view._onOptionsChanged( changedOptions, previousValues )
 This function may be extended to do something when options are changed.
 It is only called when the option(s) that are changed had previous (non-undefined) values.

-#### view._getParentView()
-This function may be overriden to add custom logic to the message passing mechanism.
-It should return the view to which the spawned messages will be passed.

-It can be used when the view hierarchy is not reflected in the DOM structure (e.g. a view dialog created from another view, but appended as a `<body>` direct child).

-> Override only if the parent view has to be determined at runtime.
-If you already know which view should receive the message, use the `passMessagesTo` built-in option instead.

 ## License
 MIT